ottoman91/ottoman91.github.io/_healthcare/epic.md

 2.*A strong stakeholder engagement strategy is critical for the successful adoption of any technological intervention in the public sector*

-For the successful, eventual roll out of any disease surveillance system throughout a country, stakeholder buy-in is of utmost importance.
-Over the course of the trainings conducted at the DHMT, low priority was afforded to the exercise by the top management of the DHMT and GOAL, with individuals dedicated to the exercise being low-level employees with limited understanding of the entire value chain of infectious disease surveillance that EPIC aims to support.
-Given the alarming rate of failed technological interventions in post conflict countries such as Sierra Leone, effective user adoption is by far the biggest risk to the long term survival of the platform.
+For the successful, eventual roll out of any national disease surveillance system , stakeholder buy-in is of utmost importance.
+Over the course of the trainings conducted at the DHMT, low priority was afforded to the exercise by the top management of the DHMT and GOAL, with individuals dedicated to the exercise being low-level employees with limited understanding of the entire value chain of infectious disease surveillance that EPIC aims to support.Given the alarming rate of failed technological interventions in post conflict countries such as Sierra Leone, effective user adoption is by far the biggest risk to the long term survival of the platform.

 3.*Downloadable, printable copies of reports is important in a “paper based” low digital literacy context like Sierra Leone*